How Disney could be facing a lot more than a lost summer

 This year, none of that will happen except for a scaled-back hot dog contest.

-The debut of “Hamilton” on Disney Plus this weekend is bringing the company a much-needed win, as many existing and new subscribers are tuning in for the Broadway musical about the roiling early days of the republic then jumping on social media to talk about it.
+The debut of “Hamilton” on Disney Plus this weekend is bringing the company a much-needed win, as many existing and new subscribers are tuning in for the Broadway musical about the roiling early days of the republic, then jumping on social media to talk about it.
 Several of the show’s stars were trending as of Friday afternoon, and the telecast of the Lin-Manuel Miranda musical has earned strong reviews.

 Yet the fervor over the show, which Disney acquired in February, conceals a much deeper and more complex set of challenges.
-With every passing day of coronavirus uncertainty and social upheaval, Disney finds itself scrambling not only for revenue but for relevance.
+With every passing day of coronavirus uncertainty and social upheaval, Disney finds itself scrambling not only for revenue but also for relevance.

 The results for Disney’s fiscal third quarter, which ended Tuesday, are expected to be dismal, with revenue massively down compared to 2019′s $20.3 billion.
-But a growing number of voices are starting to ask whether a more fundamental change is brewing, a change that will affect them beyond one bad quarter.
+But a growing number of voices are starting to ask whether a more fundamental change is brewing, a change that will affect Disney beyond one bad quarter.
 They’re wondering whether a company built heavily on a foundation of in-person gatherings, and on the peddling of an inoffensive utopia that largely exists outside racial identity, can be effective in a prolonged period of isolation and fulmination.

-“What Disney has to do is figure out how to make itself matter, how to get in front of audiences in very different ways than it has in the past,” said Carmen Higginbotham, a professor at the University of Virginia who is one of the country’s leading experts on Disney and popular culture.
+“What Disney has to do is figure out how to make itself matter, how to get in front of audiences in very different ways than it has in the past,” said the University of Virginia’s Carmen Higginbotham, who teaches and studies Disney.
 “Because the previous rules — of gathering a lot of people in one place, of just riding safely down the middle of American society — won’t apply for the next 12 months.
 And maybe a lot longer.”

 Similar comments were made by nine entertainment industry experts interviewed by The Washington Post, from Hollywood managers to Wall Street analysts.
 Disney, they said loudly if not always publicly, needs not just a new set of dates to reopen its businesses but a new set of principles to guide its mission.

 For much of the American postwar period, Disney has been an entertainment refuge — a place to which people have retreated for a safe sanctuary of reliable entertainment.
-After the Vietnam War, veterans came to its parks to reassure themselves that life was worth living again.
+After the Vietnam War, veterans came to its parks to reassure themselves that life was worth living.

 That has intensified in Hollywood’s current era of franchises and name brands.
 Nearly every major moment on the American entertainment calendar is defined by a Disney product — from the Pixar release in the fall to the winter break trip to Disneyland, from the major Marvel movie in the spring to ESPN’s evenings of “Sunday Night Baseball” in the summer.